django-ftl/fluent-compiler/docs/api/compiler.rst

         your-balance = Your balance is { NUMBER($balance, currencDisplay:"code") }

-      (where ``currencDisplay`` is a typo for ``currencyDisplay``), since ``NUMBER`` is a function, we get a ``TypeError``:
+      Here ``currencDisplay`` is a typo for ``currencyDisplay``.
+Since ``NUMBER`` is a function, we get a ``TypeError``:

       .. code-block:: python

          TypeError("NUMBER() got an unexpected keyword argument 'currencDisplay'")

       Note that these errors may have been detected at compile-time, in which case the generated message function directly creates and returns the error, rather than it being the result of a try/except block that catches a real exception.
+For these compile-time detected errors, you can also find them in :attr:`errors`.

       On the other hand some error, like missing external arguments, may only be detected at run-time.
 See also :doc:`../errors`.